If you have a question which is not included below, please email firstname.lastname@example.org and our advice team will be in touch.

 A. It is likely that your course will be made up of a mixture of online learning and learning in College.
 We will follow government advice about how many learners can attend College at the same time.
 Your tutors will communicate how you are expected to attend once the new term starts.

-A. Your student ID card will be issued to you during your enrolment or induction to College.
+A. Your student ID card will be issued by your tutor.

 A. To keep you safe, when you arrive at College you will be asked to take your temperature and wash/sanitise your hands.
-While in College you will be asked to keep 2 metres apart from other people.
+While in College you will be asked to keep 2 metres apart from other people and wear a face covering in communal areas.
 The rooms you use will be regularly cleaned with virucide sanitiser.
 Some staff will wear personal protective equipment to keep both you and them safe.

 A. The College has staff trained to offer emotional support to all learners.
 You will be able to make an appointment with one of these staff (the mentoring team) if you are experiencing problems of any type.